scroll-tech/cloak-documentation/docs/technology/roadmap.md

 !!! warning

-    As of September 2025, Cloak is still experimental, unaudited software.
+    As of October 2025, Cloak is still experimental, unaudited software.

 ## Basic Features